fredrikp999/fredrikp999.github.io/_posts/2023-02-18-Full-continuous-deploy.markdown

 * Flux installed in the k8s-cluster, monitoring the above run-time repo
 * k8s-cluster where the application is installed

+# Setups
-## Jfrog manual (not needed if using flux, then specify in flux manifests instead)
+## Jfrog manual setup
+(not needed if using flux, then specify in flux manifests instead)
 * Create a helmchart repo in jfrog
 * Add helmchart repo (e.g. with name "my-jfrog" in example below)
 * Enable anonymous access (if you want that...) https://jfrog.com/knowledge-base/artifactory-how-to-grant-an-anonymous-user-access-to-specific-repositories/